aredn/documentation/arednNetworkDesign/frequency_bands.rst

    :align: center

 **Advantages**
-  Within the available frequency range you have the option of selecting channel widths of either 5, 10, or 20 MHz, but only the 5 and 10 MHz widths should be used on the unshared lower channels.
+  Within the available frequency range you have the option of selecting channel widths of either 5, 10, or 20 MHz.
 A larger channel width will provide higher data rates.
 However, one effect of reducing the channel width is to increase the :abbr:`SNR (Signal to Noise Ratio)` to improve signal quality.
 For example, changing from a 20 MHz to a 5 MHz channel width will result in a 6 dB signal gain and could make the difference between a marginal link and a usable one.

   One advantage for the 13 cm band is that radio equipment and antenna systems are more readily available and less costly due to higher consumer demand.
 There is a wide variety of equipment from several manufacturers which supports the AREDN |trade| firmware and operates in this band.
 Radio and antenna systems for this band are often smaller in size and less difficult to install.
 With clear line of sight and well-tuned antennas, 2.4 GHz signals can propagate across very long distances.